 During Phase III, ENFJs usually prioritize strengthening their relationships with others.
-This phase typically comes to the forefront in their 30s, 40s and continues further down the line.
+This phase typically comes to the forefront in their 30s, and 40s and continues further down the line.

-As they age, these personality types only get more driven towards fostering cohesion among groups because deep connections give meaning to their lives across various spheres – be it domestic, social or professional.
+As they age, these personality types only get more driven towards fostering cohesion among groups because deep connections give meaning to their lives across various spheres – be it domestic, social, or professional.